 Buffy is a double wattled Sally x Ru and my ideal producer of pet quality piglets.
 She is over 3 years old and well under 100 pounds.
 Very petite girl, with a personality to make up for it!
 Her color varies from a rich cream to an almost strawberry blonde at times.

 KUNEKUNE.
-Reba is AKPR with pending AKKPS (as of 9/17/20).
+Reba is registered with both AKPR and AKKPS.
 Jenny x Mahia Love.
 Double wattled, bright ginger/black, and beautiful build.